mattmassicotte/NodeInfo/README.md

 # NodeInfo
 A NodeInfo library for Swift.

 This is an implementation of the [NodeInfo](https://nodeinfo.diaspora.software) protocol.
+Currently supports versions 2.1 and 2.0, but open up an issue if you need something else and I'll try to add it!

 ## Integration